Defense contractor gave info to romantic interest who has ties to Hezbollah, feds say

-A Defense Department linguist working for U.S. forces in Iraq was charged with providing top-secret information to a person overseas with apparent connections to the Hizballah terror group, federal prosecutors said Wednesday.
+A Defense Department linguist working for U.S. forces in Iraq was charged with providing top-secret information to a person overseas with apparent connections to the Hezbollah terror group, federal prosecutors said Wednesday.

-Mariam Taha Thompson, 61, from Rochester, Minnesota, was arrested on February 27 at a U.S. military facility in Erbil, Iraq, where she was assigned to a special operations task force.
-Court documents accused her of passing on information about eight people acting as intelligence sources for the U.S., including their true names, photos, background information, and other personal data.
+Mariam Taha Thompson, 61, from Rochester, Minnesota, was arrested on Feb.
+27 at a U.S. military facility in Irbil, Iraq, where she was assigned to a special operations task force.
+Court documents accused her of passing on information about eight people acting as intelligence sources for the U.S., including their true names, photos, background information and other personal data.

 "Thompson placed the lives of the human assets and U.S. military personnel in grave danger," the Justice Department said in revealing the charges.